 King David’s mother?

-On our Focus on the Family Broadcast “Mothers and Sons: Being a Godly Influence,” author Rhonda Stoppe offers encouragement and practical help to moms who want to raise good and godly men.
+On our “Best of 2021” Focus on the Family Broadcast “Mothers and Sons: Being a Godly Influence,” author Rhonda Stoppe is with us to offer encouragement and practical help to moms who want to raise good and godly men.

 While you’re online, I encourage you to take a free parenting assessment at our website, which will quickly give you an overview of how your family is doing in several key areas and offer some suggestions on how you can improve the relationships in your home.